Patricia Kingori: Academic service

-Kingori serves on the board of the Global Health Bioethics Network, the management team of the Wellcome Centre for Ethics and Humanities and the Development Board of the Black Cultural Archives.
+Kingori serves on the board of the Global Health Bioethics Network, the management team of the Wellcome Centre for Ethics and Humanities, and the Development Board of the Black Cultural Archives.
 At Oxford, Kingori is part of the Central University Research Ethics Committee.
 Kingori has appeared on Julia Gillard's podcast A Podcast of One's Own.
 She is a member of the Scientific Advisory Group for Emergencies Scientific Pandemic Insights Group on Behaviours, SAGE SPI-B, which is overseen by Ann John and Brooke Rogers, and provides information on how to help people adhere to interventions during global challenges such as the COVID-19 pandemic.
 She is a member of the COVID-19 Clinical Research Coalition.

 Selected publications

+Documentary

+Kingori is executive producer as well as a central figure of The Shadow Scholars, a 2024 documentary about the thriving "essay mill" industry in Kenya where educated Kenyans are producing academic papers for mostly Western students.
+The documentary follows Kingori to Nairobi and provides behind-the-scenes on the lives of some of these writers.
+The documentary is directed by Eloïse King with British film director Steve McQueen as an executive producer.
+It had its international premiere at International Documentary Film Festival Amsterdam (IDFA) in November 2024.

 Personal life

-Kingori's sister, Vanessa Kingori, is publishing director of British Vogue.
+Kingori's sister, Vanessa Kingori, is Google's Managing Director of Technology, Media, and Telecoms.